-In addition to being a way to teach Remembrance, the materials provided - including lesson plans, assemblies and worksheets - are suitable for use in English, history or science classes.
+In addition to being a way to teach Remembrance, the materials provided - including lesson plans, assemblies, and worksheets (which can all be found below) - are suitable for use in English, history or science classes.

-In addition to the lesson plans available below, we are pleased to offer the latest version of our popular Remembrance assembly pack for secondary schools for download as well.
+We are also pleased to offer the latest version of our popular Remembrance assembly pack for secondary schools to download as well.

 This assembly helps explain the theme of “Remember Together” to students in the light of this commemorative year and which look at the vital contribution made by the Commonwealth and Allies in three key battles; Monte Cassino, D-Day, and Kohima and Imphal.

 These battles highlight the shared Remembrance heritage of Britain’s diverse communities from the British South Asian communities through to the Polish and Afro-Caribbean communities.